DavesCodeMusings/CloudPi/docs/provision-storage.md

 Now that the disk partitions are set up, it's time to create the filesystems.

 # Creating an ext4 Filesystem
-After creating the proper partition scheme, creating a filesystem is simple.
+After planning and creating the proper partition scheme, creating a filesystem is simple.
 I'm using the ext4 filesystem.
 You may have noticed it is the same one used by the Raspberry Pi OS root partition.

 The command is simply `sudo mkfs.ext4 /dev/sda1` to create it.
 Depending on the size of the drive it can take a little while to finish.